 You can make these gluten free cheese blintz exactly as the recipe instructs, and they will be amazing!
 If you want to add some extra ingredients or make a change, here are some ideas:

-- Honey - drizzle honey over the finished blintz for a little extra sweetness.
+• Honey – drizzle honey over the finished blintz for a little extra sweetness.

-- Whipped topping - adding whipped topping is an extra special idea for a birthday breakfast or just because.
+• Whipped topping – adding whipped topping is an extra special idea for a birthday breakfast or just because.

-- Fresh Fruit - strawberries, blueberries, raspberries, and peaches are just a few of my favorites.
+• Fresh Fruit – strawberries, blueberries, raspberries, and peaches are just a few of my favorites.

-- Vegetables - if you are looking to make the blintz savory, add in some spinach, onions, chives, mushrooms or any other veggies you enjoy.
+• Vegetables – if you are looking to make the blintz savory, add in some spinach, onions, chives, mushrooms, or any other veggies you enjoy.

-- Nutella or another chocolate spread
+• Nutella or another chocolate spread

 Expert Tips and Recipe FAQ:

-Yes, you can make this recipe ahead of time and eat them later.
+Yes, you can make this recipe ahead of time and eat it later.
 Wrap each blintz separately in plastic wrap or parchment paper and place in an airtight container.
 You want to wrap them so they do not stick together.
 They will last in the refrigerator for approximately five days.

-You can freeze the blintz too.
+You can freeze the blintz, too.
 You can flash freeze them by placing the blintz on a baking sheet in a single layer.
 Make sure they do not touch each other.
 Place the baking sheet in the freezer for 1-2 hours.
-After they are frozen, you can move them to a freezer bag or plastic container with a lid.
+After frozen, you can move them to a freezer bag or plastic container with a lid.
 This cheese blintz recipe will last around a month in the freezer.

 Check out these other tasty treats: